wodniak/pd_cpp/multithreading.md

     Solution : Do not pass pointers and references to protected data outside the scope of the lock, whethehr by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions.

 * Deadlocks (example in mutex_problem_2.cpp)
+Usual situation is when threads are arguing over locks on mutexes - each of a pair of threads needs to lock both of a pair of mutexes to perform some operation, but each thread has only one locked mutex and is waiting for the other.
 Doesnt only occur with locks.
 You can create deadlock with two threads and no locks by having each thread call join() on the std::thead object for the other.
 In this case neither thread can make progress because its waiting for the other.
     Solution:
             - Avoid nested locks - dont acquire a lock if you already hold one.
 If you really need to than use std::lock to lock multiple mutexes at once without risk of a deadlock.